 - Be made in writing

-- State that no payment schedule was recieved in response to the payment claim
+- State that no payment schedule was received in response to the payment claim

 - Refer to and include the original payment claim

 - State that it is "a 17(2) notice according to the Building and Construction Industry Security of Payments 1999 NSW"

 - State that you intend to apply for adjudication